Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 Marketing and communication

-7.1 The Council will use a variety of approaches, as outlined in this policy, to advertise properties to ensure that residents are aware of schemes in the district and how to apply for them.
-This will involve advertising new shared ownership homes in advance of their practical completion.
+7.1 We will employ a range of marketing approaches to ensure that residents are aware of schemes in the district, including how to apply.
+This may involve advance promotion of new shared ownership homes ahead of their practical completion, enabling potential applicants to prepare and express interest in a timely manner.

-7.2 The Council will use its existing communications channels for its customers to advertise Shared Ownership properties, including the Council’s website and our Keep Me Posted bulletin service.
+7.2 The Council will use existing communications channels to advertise Shared Ownership properties, including our website and our Keep Me Posted bulletin service.
 However, our preference will be to advertise all our properties, whether they are initial sales or resales, using the Shared to Buy website.

-7.3 While the properties will be marketed publicly, the Council will follow the priority criteria as set out in 7.12 of this policy.
+7.3 While the properties will be marketed publicly, the Council will follow the priority criteria as set out in this Policy.

-7.5 The Council prefers that correspondence throughout the sales process is made in writing via email (please see 8.1.2).
+7.5 The Council prefers that correspondence throughout the sales process is made in writing via email.
 This allows for a clear and consistent record of communications for auditing purposes as required by the Capital Funding Guide.
+However, we can adjust our communication methods to meet the need of applicants, particularly if they are vulnerable.

 7.6 Applicants / buyers can correspond with the Council using the following email: communityhousing@dover.gov.uk.